TosbackCgusBridge-Bot/CGUs-versions/Noaa/Privacy Policy.md

 *   Budgets, grants and Corporate Services
 *   Educational resources

-Enter Search Terms Gordon comes ashore west of the Alabama-Mississippi border Threat of heavy rain and flooding continues AROUND NOAA // Ask the scientist: How can the weather spark and spread wildfires?
+Enter Search Terms Summer 2018 ranked 4th hottest on record for U.S. AROUND NOAA // Ask the scientist: How can the weather spark and spread wildfires?
 Teachers: Go back to school with NOAA Fact vs. fiction: 3 things you thought you knew about jellyfish

 *   About our agency
 *   News and features